Rožna Dolina (Ljubljana): Geography

 Rožna Dolina lies west of downtown Ljubljana, between Rožnik Hill to the north, and the railroad from Ljubljana to Sežana to the south.
 The land is low and swampy.
 Glinščica Creek flows through the western part of the Rožna Dolina.
 Habjan Pond (Habjanov bajer) was an overgrown area on the northern edge of the settlement at the foot of Rožnik Hill, east of 15th Street (Rožna dolina, cesta XV).
 Proposals to clean the area up and turn it into a park were carried out in 2014, and the area was a small park for a short period of time.
 Building work for a new residential development was being carried out as of 2020.

 Name

 The name Rožna Dolina (literally, 'flower valley') did not come into use until about 1904 and was coined by Janez Evangelist Krek.
 It is ultimately derived from Rožnik Hill, the Slovene name of which is a translation from the German name Rosenberg, originally a compound of Middle High German rôse 'rose' and berc 'mountain, hill'.
-The hill is also the source of the name Rosenbüchel (or Rosenbichl, literally 'rose hill'), a manor built at the foot of Rožnik Hill in the 18th century and also known in Slovene as Idrijčanov grad (literally, 'the man from Idrija's manor').
+The hill is also the source of the name Rosenbüchel (or Rosenbichl, literally 'rose hill'), a manor built at the foot of Rožnik Hill in the 18th century and also known in Slovene as Idrijčanov grad (a.k.a.
+Viderčanov grad; literally, 'the man from Idrija's manor').